Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-Discuss the important issues in a selected area of tropical biology or ecology: 1,2,3Evaluate and explain the ecology of diverse tropical ecosystems and their use by humans: 1,2,3Report on an aspect of tropical biology or ecology following investigation of that aspect in a project: 2Work effectively in a group to produce and present a short talk on an aspect of tropical biology: 1
+Critically discuss important issues in a selected area of tropical biology or ecology: 1,2,3Evaluate and explain the ecology of diverse tropical ecosystems and their use by humans: 1,2,3Report on an aspect of tropical biology or ecology following investigation of that aspect in a project: 3Produce and present a short talk on a research topic within tropical biology: 1

 1: Presentation weighted 20%